jeremyhann/ZimaDocs/source/zimacube/Quick-Start.md

 * **Power Adapter and Cord** : Ensure your ZimaCube, hard drives, and accessories receive adequate power for optimal performance.
 * **Ethernet Cable**: Used to connect the ZimaCube to your network.
 * **Screws of Various Types:**
-  - Stud\M3 external thread M2 internal thread\Stud height 4.65mm\Hexagonal rod：Lock the 7th SSD
+  - Stud with M2 internal thread: Used to secure the 7th SSD.
-  - Screw\Cross recessed large flat head screw\M2X4：The 7th SSD fastening screw
+  - M2X4mm Cross recessed flat head screw：Used to fasten the 7th SSD.
-  - 6mm high/cross recessed countersunk (thin head) screw:3.5-inch hard disk fastening screws
+  - M3X6mm Cross recessed countersunk screw：Used to fasten 3.5-inch hard disk.
-  - M3 X 4mm long\cross recessed countersunk (thin head) screw:2.5-inch hard disk fastening screws
+  - M3X4mm Cross recessed countersunk screw：Used to fasten 2.5-inch hard disk.

 Before powering on, let’s install your accessories into the ZimaCube.
 The most crucial component for any NAS is the hard drive.
 ## Install Your Disk